John Lancaster Spalding: Bishop of Peoria

-The Third Plenary Council of Baltimore of 1884 authorized a commission be established to create a uniform catechism.
-Spalding and Monsignor Januarius de Concilio of Seton Hall University prepared a draft and distributed it to the bishops, who were to forward their revisions to Spalding, who would, in turn, report back at the next meeting.
-Anticipating long and fruitless discussion, Spalding dispensed with procedure and sent the draft to Archbishop James Gibbons, indicating that he had made suggested changes where appropriate.
-Cardinal John McCloskey of New York gave it the imprimatur, Gibbons approved the text, and it was published in April 1885.
+Another major topic of the Third Plenary Council was the creation of a uniform catechism.
+The Council authorized the establishment of a commission draft a document..
+Spalding and Monsignor Januarius de Concilio of Seton Hall University prepared a draft and distributed it to the bishops.
+The bishop were to forward their revisions to Spalding, who would report back at the next plenary council.
+Anticipating long and fruitless discussion, Spalding instead sent the draft directly to Archbishop James Gibbons, noting his changes.
+Cardinal John McCloskey of New York gave the catechism the imprimatur, Gibbons approved the text, and the catechism was published in April 1885.
 Though not universally applauded, the Baltimore Catechism remained the standard catechism in the United States for the next eighty years.